wordofwarning/hazardmcr/radeva/index.md

 ---
 layout: artist

-artist: Example Artist
+artist: Katherina Radeva
-title: Show Title
+title: "Kitty has no pity: the art of not giving up"
-time: 12-5pm
+time: 1-2pm
 place: St Ann's Square

 hatch: false